avishekanand/al-folio-homepage/_pages/about_jonas.md

 **Joans Wallat**

-My name is Jonas and I am currently working to obtain my PhD in Interpretable AI from Leibniz University in Hannover, Germany.
-My research focuses on Interpretability in socio-technical systems.
+I'm Jonas and I work with Avishek on interpretability and robustness of LLMs.
+The main goal is understanding how information is processed and making sure the LLMs do so reliably.
 Currently, my interests mainly focus on:

 Research interests:

+	- Mechanistic interpretability
+    - QA & IR
-	- Probing deep learning models
+    - Robustness of Deep Learning models
-    - Interpretability for search
-    - Interpretability and bias in news recommendation
-    - Personalized medicine

 [Homepage](https://jwallat.github.io)